...Simple Steps to Successful Parenting

+Our available ability to spend money has never been greater.
 Now we can even make decisions about purchases after a few drinks while we're online...
 Or after we've had a really bad day at work...
-Or if we've had a really difficult day with our kids, a fight with our partner, or even just feeling lonely or bored.
+Or even if we're just feeling lonely or bored.

 As we all know some days we can feel like there's been nothing in it for us...
 Except shopping.